 Payment distribution and calculation

-These payments are not loans; however, there are terms and conditions that recipient providers must agree to, including how to use the funds and routine reporting to the U.S. Department of Health and Human Services (HHS).
+These payments are not loans; however, there are terms and conditions that recipient providers must agree to, including how to use the funds and reporting to the U.S. Department of Health and Human Services (HHS).

 Terms and Conditions attestation and financial data submission